Berkanktk/CyberSecurity/More/Shells and Privilege Escalation/Privilege Escalation/Linux/Readme.md

 Looking at /proc/version may give you information on the kernel version and additional data such as whether a compiler (e.g. GCC) is installed.

+## /etc/os-release
+The /etc/os-release file contains information about the operating system.
+This file is present on most modern Linux distributions and can provide information about the system, including the operating system name, version, and ID.

 ## /etc/issue
 Systems can also be identified by looking at the /etc/issue file.
 This file usually contains some information about the operating system but can easily be customized or changes.
 While on the subject, any file containing system information can be customized or changed.
 For a clearer understanding of the system, it is always good to look at all of these.

+## /etc/group
+The /etc/group file contains information about the groups on the system.
+This file can be useful when looking for potential privilege escalation vectors.
+For example, if a group has write permissions to a critical file, we can use this information to escalate our privileges.

+## /etc/sudoers
+The /etc/sudoers file contains information about which users can run which commands as root.
+This file can be useful when looking for potential privilege escalation vectors.
+For example, if a user can run a specific command as root, we can use this information to escalate our privileges.

 ## ps Command
 The `ps` command is an effective way to see the running processes on a Linux system.
 Typing ps on your terminal will show processes for the current shell.